avrae/avrae/docs/aliasing/aliasing_tut.rst

   -desc "{{D}}"
   -f "{{F}}"

-This will send the defined arguments to the embed to be displayed.
+This will send the defined variables to the embed to be displayed.

 .. code-block:: text